bitcoin/bitcoin/doc/i2p.md

 To see which I2P peers your node is connected to, use `syscoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `syscoin-cli getpeerinfo`).

-You can use the `getnodeaddresses` RPC to fetch a number of I2P peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of I2P peers known to your node; run `syscoin-cli help getnodeaddresses` for details.

 ## Compatibility